Today I’m thinking about how what we wanted to do as children can impact how we act and the career we go into as an adult.

-We chatted about this in the office.
-I was quite surprised to know that our assistant editor Libby wanted to be a Vicar.
+We continued this chat in the office.
+I was quite surprised to know that our Managing Editor wanted to design comics.

 What people wanted to be as a child really reveals things about them.